textpattern/textpattern.github.io/administration/diagnostics-panel.md

 Last update
 : The date/time you last updated your installation.

+Site URL
+: Your domain name and top-level domain (i.e. `example.com`).
+Corresponds with 'Site URL' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#site-url).

+Admin URL
+: The Textpattern admin interface URL.
+This is typically the `/textpattern` directory from the Site URL (i.e. `example.com/textpattern`).

 Document root
 : The path to the web server's public (document root) directory, specifically.

 $path_to_site
-: The path to wherever your installation is (e.g. in document root or in a sub-directory thereof).
+: The path to wherever your installation is (e.g. in document root or in a subdirectory thereof).

 Textpattern path
 : The path to your installation's `/textpattern` directory.